facetdigital/exif-js/README.md

 As a second parameter you specify a callback function.
 In the callback function you should use `this` to access the image with the aforementioned metadata you can then use as you want.
 That image now has an extra `exifdata` property which is a Javascript object with the EXIF metadata.
 You can access it's properties to get data like the *image caption*, the *date a photo was taken* or it's *orientation*.

-You can get all tages with `EXIF.getTag`.
+You can get all tages with `EXIF.getAllTags`.
 Or get a single tag with `EXIF.getTag`, where you specify the tag as the second parameter.
 The tag names to use are listed in `EXIF.Tags` in `exif.js`.

 **Important**: Note that you have to wait for the image to be completely loaded, before calling `getData` or any other function.
 It will silently fail otherwise.
 You can implement this wait, by running your exif-extracting logic on the `window.onLoad` function.
 Or on an image's own `onLoad` function.
 For jQuery users please note that you can NOT (reliably) use jQuery's `ready` event for this.
 Because it fires before images are loaded.
 You could use $(window).load() instead of $(document.ready() (please note that `exif-js has NO dependency on jQuery or any other external library).

 **JavaScript**:
 ```javascript
 window.onload=getExif;